Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 A smart contract is a self-executing computer program that runs on a blockchain and automatically enforces the terms of an agreement between parties without the need for an intermediary.

-Soft sculpture is a sculpture created from flexible and non-rigid materials like cloth, foam rubber, plastic, paper, fibres, and similar substances.
+Soft sculpture refers to artworks created from flexible and non-rigid materials like textile, foam rubber and plastic.

 Sound art is a form of artistic expression where sound serves as the central medium and material.